State Aviation Day - June 2021

 Dear Aviation Colleague:

-The State Aviation Day Planning Committee met this morning to discuss the impact of the COVID-19 on State Aviation Day 2020.
-After serious consideration, it was a unanimous decision to listen to the recommendation of the Bi-Partisan House and Senate Leadership Statement (attached above) and cancel the State Aviation Event on March 31, 2020.
+The State Aviation Day Planning Committee met this morning to discuss the impact of the COVID-19 on State Aviation Day 2021.
+After serious consideration, it was a unanimous decision to listen to the recommendation of the Bi-Partisan House and Senate Leadership Statement (attached above) and cancel the State Aviation Event for 2021.
 Please understand that this decision was not made lightly.

 The Planning Committee will continue to monitor the legislative schedule and the possibility of rescheduling this event and will keep the Missouri Aviation Industry stakeholders advised of any changes and developments.